Haroon-1/kubediff/README.md

 Kubediff can also be run as a service on Kubernetes, periodically downloading the latest configuration from Github, comparing it to the running configuration.
-In this mode Kubediff will also offers a very simple UI showing the output and export the result to Prometheus, all courtesy to [prom-run](https://github.com/tomwilkie/prom-run).
+In this mode Kubediff also offers a very simple UI showing the output and export the result to Prometheus, all courtesy to [prom-run](https://github.com/tomwilkie/prom-run).

-To deploy to Kubernetes, you much first make a copy of the YAML files in `k8s` and update the following fields:
+To deploy to Kubernetes, you must first make a copy of the YAML files in `k8s` and update the following fields:

-- `kubediff-rc.yaml` the first argument to git-sync must be the location of the config repo, and the last argument to kubediff must the the location in this repo of your config.
+- `kubediff-rc.yaml` the first argument to git-sync must be the location of the config repo, and the last argument to kubediff must be the location in this repo of your config.
 - `kubediff-secret.yaml` the username and password must be set to valid [github OAuth token](https://developer.github.com/guides/managing-deploy-keys/#https-cloning-with-oauth-tokens).